romeerez/orchid-orm/packages/docs/src/guide/orm-test-factories.md

 # Test factories

-`Porm` ecosystem offers a library for setting up JavaScript objects, to use these objects in tests.
+`Orchid ORM` ecosystem offers a library for setting up JavaScript objects, to use these objects in tests.

 It is producing objects of the shape defined by your model columns.